ebmdatalab/price-per-dose/README.md

 * We cover data from GP Practices only
 * When summing total possible savings, for a given practice or CCG, we don't consider savings that they are already making
 * We use the NIC cost rather than the actual cost for these calculations

+Within a single month, for each row of data, we calculate a price-per-dose (in the case of Tramadol tablets, this is a price-per-pill).
+We then approximate a realistic, best-case price-per-pill by calculating the cheapest decile across all brands (and generics) for that presentation.

 # Interpretation